cisco-open/pymultiworld/examples/all_reduce/README.md

 ## Running the Script in Multiple Worlds

-The multiple world examplecan be executed by opening 5 separate terminal windows to have 5 different processes and running the following commands in each terminal window:
+The multiple world example can be executed by opening 5 separate terminal windows to have 5 different processes and running the following commands in each terminal window:

 ```bash
 # on terminal window 1 - will initialize 2 worlds (world1 and world2) with rank 0